grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/set-up-github-workflows.md

 3. Click on the "New repository secret" button.
 4. Add Secret Information:

-- Enter a descriptive name for your secret (e.g., GRAFANA_API_KEY).
+- Enter name for your secret - GRAFANA_ACCESS_POLICY_TOKEN.
 - Paste the Access Policy Token value into the "Secret" field.

 5. Click on the "Add secret" button to save the secret.